kanisterio/kanister/examples/stable/mssql/README.md

 # Microsoft SQL Server

 MS SQL Server is a relational database management system (RDBMS) developed by Microsoft.
 This product is built for the basic function of storing retrieving data as required by other applications.
-It can be run either on the same computer or on another across a network.

 ## Introduction
 This document will cover how to install SQL Server and how to run backup/restore actions.

 ## Prerequisites

-- Kubernetes 1.6+ with Beta APIs enabled
+- Kubernetes 1.16+ with Beta APIs enabled
 - PV provisioner support in the underlying infrastructure
 - Kanister controller version 0.71.0 installed in your cluster, let's assume in Namespace `kanister`
 - Kanctl CLI installed (https://docs.kanister.io/tooling.html#install-the-tools)